AI, progress & app workflow

 Section 2

-For "What AI-supported focus cues can add to a face yoga workflow", the reader needs a decision, not a stronger promise.
-During a before-skincare pause where comfort matters more than intensity, "What AI-supported focus cues can add to a face yoga workflow" has one practical test: whether anything changes in behavior.
-A useful answer for "What AI-supported focus cues can add to a face yoga workflow" helps the reader decide whether a comparison is fair enough to trust before it asks for an install.
-Try the smallest version first for "What AI-supported focus cues can add to a face yoga workflow": set one cue that already exists in.
+For "Workflow value: AI supported focus cues", the reader needs a decision, not a stronger promise.
+During a before-skincare pause where comfort matters more than intensity, "Workflow value: AI supported focus cues" has one practical test: whether anything changes in behavior.
+A useful answer for "Workflow value: AI supported focus cues" helps the reader decide whether a comparison is fair enough to trust before it asks for an install.
+Try the smallest version first for "Workflow value: AI supported focus cues": set one cue that already exists in the day.
+Then ask whether context notes around sleep, timing, and lighting would reduce friction for "Workflow value: AI supported.

 Section 3